aaronamran/iSCSI-SAN-Setup-with-Ubuntu-Server-Target-and-Lubuntu-Initiator/README.md

   ![image](https://github.com/user-attachments/assets/bb1e3ec2-0fda-49c0-b706-b120ee429aa4)

-## Automation and Testing of iSCSI
+## Automation and Testing of Persistent Access

 - For this section, a systemd unit or shell script that runs at boot to ensure LVM and iSCSI coming up properly will be created
 - In Ubuntu Server VM, `targetcli` saves config to `/etc/target/saveconfig.json` automatically and this config is auto-loaded by the `target` service on boot